The Significance of Holidays and Islamic Celebrations

 Major Islamic Holidays:

 Since Islam follows a lunar calendar, Islamic holidays like Eid al-Fitr and Eid al-Adha move slightly each year when compared to the 2025 Gregorian calendar.
 These holidays hold deep spiritual significance for Muslims worldwide.
-To enrich your understanding and connect with the teachings of Islam during these sacred times, why not join our online Quran classes?
+To enrich your understanding and connect with the teachings of Islam during these sacred times, why not join our Quran classes online?
 Our flexible online courses make it easy to learn, reflect, and grow in your faith, no matter where you are.

 Eid al-Fitr (April 1, 2025)